 Design communicates brand value and content provides it.
 You can have a beautifully designed piece of content, but all that beauty is meaningless unless it offers a solution to a specific problem, links to resources or any other valuable things for your recipient.
 Alternatively, no matter how informative and valuable your content may be, people are hardly going to pass on a referral that looks like it was designed by a freelance amateur.

 Successful brands often rely on dedicated marketing experts to help them develop an effective referral email strategy.
-But finding just the right expert is not always as easy as it seems, especially when you’re working with small teams and a limited budget.
+But finding just the right expert is not always as easy as it seems.
+It's especially hard when you’re working with small teams and a limited budget.
 Fortunately, there are resources that allow you to filter search marketing experts and sort them out based on available budget, team size, location, etc.

 Types of referral emails

-As you can see, both image-based and text-only emails include a bold, clear and legible CTA that makes it abundantly clear what readers need to do.
+As you can see, both image-based and text-only emails include a bold, clear and legible CTA.
+That makes it abundantly clear what readers need to do.
 One of the layouts goes even further by illustrating a simple, three-step process to highlight just how easy and straightforward it is to refer your friends.
-A text might be able to simulate a real recommendation, but graphics can be used to convey ideas without the risk of them getting lost in a large body of text.
+A text might be able to simulate a real recommendation, but graphics can be used to convey ideas without the risk of them getting lost in a large body of the text.
 Either way, an effective referral email is one that gets to the point fast while still proving a small overview of the benefits of joining a referral program.